RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab15.md

 Verify the Webhook.
 Make sure the url includes the name 'tasks-pipeline' of the your imported pipeline.

 <img src="../images/gogs-webhook.png" width="900"><br/>

+This should match the webhook of the pipeline you previously created.
+The webhook url is located in builds > pipeline > tasks-pipeline > configuration > generic webhook url

 # Using Eclipse Che for Editing Code